miao704g/winactiv/README.md

 # What is it for?
-Winactiv is a simple batch script that can (as of time of writing) activate some Volume Windows 10 editions (Actually, idk if it can, the issues tab is there for a reason e.e)
+Winactiv is a simple batch script that can (as of time of writing) activate some Volume Windows 10/8.1/8 editions
 # Who is it for?
-Wnactiv is for those who are lazy and don't want to activate Volume Windows 10 manually, even if they know how
+Wnactiv is a dummy-proof tool for people that are new to computers
 # How to use it
-Just run the script and follow the instructions
+Just run the script and press about two buttons
-# Why does it exist?
-I don't know, just like you
+# Can't I just use KMSpico?
-# Is it actually useful?
-Probably not
+You can, but Winactiv has some advantages over KMSpico, some examples:
+- It's fully open source, anyone can make their own Winactiv version and since it's a script it's incredibly easy to check the code for fishy stuff
+- It's very lightweight and could fit on a floppy disk
+- It WON'T get detected as a virus, meaning less trouble to actually run it
+- Overall less fishy stuff is happening

+However, KMSpico DOES have some advantages over Winactiv:
+- KMSpico automatically renews kms activation
+- KMSpico can activate Office
+- If you're an experienced user, KMSpico is overall better
+- It's definetly more polished than Winactiv